syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/word-to-epub.md

 ---
-title: Convert Word document to EPUB in C# | DocIO | Syncfusion
+title: Convert Word document to EPUB in C# | DocIO | Syncfusion&reg;
 description: Learn how to convert Word document to EPUB  using the .NET Word (DocIO) library without Microsoft Word or interop dependencies
 platform: document-processing
 control: DocIO